iluwatar/java-design-patterns/ambassador/README.md

 ---
+title: "Ambassador Pattern in Java: Simplifying Remote Resource Management"
-title: Ambassador
+shortTitle: Ambassador
+description: "Explore the Ambassador Pattern in Java, its benefits, use cases, and practical examples.
+Learn how to decouple and offload common functionalities to improve system performance and maintainability."
 category: Integration
 language: en
 tag:
   - API design
   - Decoupling
   - Fault tolerance
   - Proxy
   - Resilience
   - Scalability
 ---

-## Intent
+## Intent of Ambassador Design Pattern

-Provide a helper service instance on a client and offload common functionality away from a shared resource.

-## Also known as

-* Sidecar
+The Ambassador Pattern in Java helps offload common functionalities such as monitoring, logging, and routing from a shared resource to a helper service instance, enhancing performance and maintainability in distributed systems.

-## Explanation
+## Detailed Explanation of Ambassador Pattern with Real-World Examples

 Real-world example